Taekwon-do Legend Supreme Master Kim Bok-Man

 Supreme Master Kim for many years was renowned for his jumping and flying techniques, feats captured in many of the photographs in his book Taekwon-Do: Origins of the Art: Bok Man Kim’s Historic Photospective (1955-2015).
 For Taekwon-Do pioneers in the Korean armed forces – including General Choi, Colonel Nam Tae-Hi, Master Sergeant Kim Bok-Man and others – the Japanese occupation proved to be a powerful catalyst to develop, teach, demonstrate and distribute Taekwon-Do.

 On September 15, 1950, Supreme Master Kim made the pivotal decision to join the ROK Army 8th Division to fight in the Korean War.
 He was only 16 (the legal age to enlist was 17, but the recruiter liked Supreme Master Kim’s spirit and enthusiasm).
 After six weeks of training, Supreme Master Kim marched into combat and, by 1951, was teaching martial arts to soldiers in his unit.
 A short time later, Supreme Master Kim began to formally teach martial arts to larger groups of soldiers.
 Supreme Master Kim taught hand-to-hand combat, as well as guerilla warfare with knife, bayonet and baton.
 Supreme Master Kim has always believed that weapons were a natural part of the martial arts and has taught weapons techniques throughout his life, even when doing so opposed General Choi’s vision for Taekwon-Do.
 Supreme Master Kim fought in the Korean War for two and a half years, until he was critically wounded by shrapnel in his left hip in February 1953, just five months before the war ended in a cease-fire.
 He was sent to the Army hospital in Dae Jeon City for treatment.
 Although doctors feared he would never walk again, much less do anything as demanding as a martial art, Supreme Master Kim recovered, and in March 1954 he was re-assigned to the Dae Jeon City Army Hospital for his ability to keep order among and lead the more than 3000 patients who were sometimes unruly.
 Despite his injury, Supreme Master Kim Bok-Man would later astound audiences with his extraordinary skill, particularly with jumping and flying kicks.
-Sixty-two years later, the wound has not slowed him down.
+For sixty-seven years, the wound never slowed him down.